algorithmica-org/en/eytzinger.md

 Note that for each layer in the tree, except for the first 4 and possibly the last one, the number of nodes in that layer is divisible by 16, the block size.
 This means that the fraction of covered nodes on *each* iteration depends only on the position of the first offset of the array in respect to its cache line.
 But what is more important is that it can be made that all of $k$'s grand-grandchildren are covered by the same cache line.

 The way to achieve this is to place the first element of the array to the 1st position (0-indexed) of a cache line, or placing the array itself on the beginning of a cache line, since its first (i. e. `b[0]`) element is blank by design.
-This way the next $1 + 2 + 4 + 8 = 15$ elements of first 4 layers will occupy the rest of the cache line, and the rest of the array is alligned in nice 16-element blocks of nodes who share a grandpa.
+This way the next $1 + 2 + 4 + 8 = 15$ elements of first 4 layers will occupy the rest of the cache line, and the rest of the array is alligned in nice 16-element blocks of nodes that share a grandpa.

 We just need to ask memory manager to allocate our array on the beginning of a cache line (by default it allocates your arrays wherever it wants), and that's it.
 To do this, we can use `alignas` specifier: